Magic Mushrooms Addiction: Side Effects, Detox, Withdrawal, and Treatment

 The cost of an inpatient or outpatient drug rehab program for mushroom addiction will vary depending on the factors listed above.
 However, you may have several different payment options, such as using your health insurance benefits to pay for rehab, Employee Assistance Program (EAP) benefits, HSA funds, getting a private loan or a financed healthcare loan, fundraising, or paying reduced out-of-pocket payments.

-After you complete a drug rehab program, you may want to continue your behavioral therapy and addiction treatment with a sober living program and/or aftercare program.
-These types of programs can increase the likelihood that you will remain sober and help you establish an independent and successful lifestyle in recovery.
+After you complete a magic mushroom rehab program, you may want to continue your behavioral therapy and addiction treatment with a sober living program and/or aftercare program.
+These types of magic mushroom treatment programs can increase the likelihood that you will remain sober and help you establish an independent and successful lifestyle in recovery.

 Sober Living Programs